nycmeshnet/nycmesh.net/content/network-status.md

 ---
 title: "Network status"
 ---

+The network is currently running normally.
+If you are experiencing a problem please fill in our [support ticket](../support).
+Thanks!

 2021-8-23

+2:10pm Power restored at Rivington

 10:00am Our Rivington hub has lost power.
 This affects LES and Alphabet City.
 We are working on restoring power.